Psychiatric Medication Referral

 Hot Weather, Sun, and Sweating.
 Psychiatric medication may impair the ability to adjust one's body temperature in hot weather, and some drugs (e.g., antipsychotics) may even make the skin sensitive to the sun.
 In addition, lithium toxicity can be seen in persons who sweat a lot because the sodium loss in sweat makes the body retain lithium in its place (diarrhea may also cause this).
 Staying cool, using a sun visor or parasol and sunscreen, and staying well-hydrated with electrolyte drinks (i.e., OS-1; not just standard sport drinks) if one does sport or manual labor and takes lithium, are important measures to take in hot weather.

-Mixing With Other Medications or Street Drugs.
+Mixing With Other Medications, Caffeine/Tobacco, and Street Drugs.
 Cold medicines, medications for medical problems, or other psychiatric medicines, bought either with or without a prescription, may occasionally mix badly with your psychiatric medication (causing dizziness, severe sedation, imbalance, confusion, rapid heart rate, etc.).
-It is also risky, however, to stop your psychiatric medication just because you take cold medications or drugs for hay fever, etc. (see the Withdrawl section below).
+It is also risky, however, to stop your psychiatric medication just because you take cold medications or drugs for hay fever, etc. (see the Withdrawal section below).
 Mixing SSRIs with each other or SNRIs may be risky, mixing most any other antidepressant within 2-weeks of an MAOI is extremely dangerous, combining the SSRI fluvoxamine (brand names luvox or depromel) with olanzapine (brand name zyprexa) can often result in a bad drug interaction, and extreme caution should be taken if one takes the pain killer tramadol (brand name ultram) with antidepressants.

 It should go without saying that using street drugs is dangerous itself, may cause psychiatric illness to worsen, and may mix badly with psychiatric medication.
 It is often impossible to assess the efficacy or side effects of psychiatric medication if one takes street drugs, and neither your therapist or physician can predict what will happen if you use these substances.
 While there are potential legal ramifications to disclose that one uses street drugs to a physician in Japan, persons who hide the fact that they use street drugs to a prescribing physician also impair that physician's ability to provide proper care.
 The only way out of this conundrum is to fully stop the use of street drugs.